Category Archives: Technology

 The European Confession

 During the dying months of my doing bioinformatics for a living, I attended a scientific conference in Scotland.
 I helped to run a few of the seminars there, but had nothing to do with their planning.
-At one, I marched to the front during a student’s presentation and told a member of the audience to stop […]
+At one, I marched to the front during a student’s presentation and told a member of the audience to […]

 Raising Hell

 In 2004 a US teenager murdered a homeless man.
 The teenager blamed his actions on his having played violent video games.
 Penny Arcade is a blog comic about video games.
 Gabe, one of its authors wrote a response to the story that ironically(?) blamed the kid’s parents.
-Gabe then received an extraordinary letter from a reader […]
+Gabe then received an extraordinary letter from a […]

 Yet Another Test Post